openregister/registers-rfcs/content/metadata-log/index.md

 uses the data entry hash to prevent unexpected replacements of data that could occur in the data log.

+The first changeset can optionally not provide a `target` and it's assumed it will apply to the data log from the first entry.
+This allows recording the first changeset when the data log doesn't exist which is expected because you need a schema to validate the data is valid.

+---

+TODO: Is is acceptable to have multiple changesets with no `target` if none of the previous changesets have one?
+It would allow incrementally defining the schema before the first data entry gets recorded.

+---

 ### Parent

 The `parent` property works in a similar way as in Git's commits.
 The intention is to explore a linked list structure instead of the ordered list implemented for the data log.

+The first changeset is expected to have no parent.

 ### Delta